preetisawant/runtimes/liberty/loggingAndTracing.md

 ### Triggering dumps via SSH

-Use the command below to trigger a thread and heap dump via CF CLI using the SSH feature:
+Use the command below to trigger a thread and heap dump via {{site.data.keyword.Bluemix_notm}} CLI using the SSH feature:

   ```
- cf ssh <appname> -c "pkill -3 java"
+ ibmcloud cf ssh <appname> -c "pkill -3 java"
   ```
   {: codeblock}